ZovcIfzm/EELS-simulator/README.md

 ## Finding the optimum phase space configuration
-While the basic concepts have been previously implemented, now we must use them to solve a problem: What is the optimum configuration of the pre-specimen/pre-camera phase space for optimal time and space resolution?
+While these are the basic concepts simulating the evolution of an electron pulse, now we must use them to solve a problem: What is the optimum configuration of the pre-specimen/pre-camera phase space for optimal time and space resolution?
 To do this we must first establish certain statistical metrics and algorithms.

 ## Deviation
 The metric we will use to compare how closely our simulated spectrum is from the actual spectrum is standard deviation.
 While not a perfect statistical measurement for this situation, it will do as it increases in magnitude as the two spectrums deviate.
 This is calculated by comparing the populations at each corresponding point within each spectrum (the beginning lines, the second lines, the third lines, and so on).
 For example, the spectrum for the particular material we will be scanning, hexagonal Boron Nitride powder, is shown below and we would be comparing each of those distinct lines with that given by our simulation.